O3-Cyber/onbuild-supplychain-attack-poc/README.md

 However, ONBUILD is allowed access to the build-process just as if it was regular build instructions.
 This means that build-secrets, build-arguments, and env-vars are available for extraction, and the build-context is available for both exfiltration and modification.

+## Running the POC
+Clone the repo, and run 'sh poc.sh'.
+This will show some output, showing that processes defined in the parent image read the secrets passed to the child image at build time

 ## How the POC works

 The POC is split in multiple attacks that abuse this design: